kubernetes/enhancements/keps/sig-api-machinery/2144-clientgo-apply/README.md

 when it might be appropriate (and inappropriate) to use the "BuildApply" utility.

-Additionally, as a convenience, we may add a `GetForApply()` function to the generate client-go that returns an apply configuration directly (internally, it just calls Get and then BuildApply).
+An alternative we considered, but rejected, was to add `GetForApply()` style functions to the client.
+The benefit of this approach is that the caller doesn't have to deal with converting the response object into an apply configuration, and there is no possibility of the client modifying the object before converting it into an apply configuration.
+The problem with this approach is that it is tightly coupled, and there are many operations that return an object (get/create/update/patch/watch/list).

-If the version of the managed fields does not match the object (which is possible, but only if changing versions and using the same field manager) the "BuildApply" function will return an error.
+Corner case: If the version of the managed fields does not match the object (which is possible, but only if changing versions and using the same field manager) the "BuildApply" function will return an error.

 ### Interoperability with structured and unstructured types